liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

 that PUTting a new value for this field is allowed.
 Once more, the corresponding value is just a stub (the empty string) and doesn't have any meaning.

-FIXME: remove the special 'hidden' field for option requests, not need if deleted flag is removed

 Lets hide pool2::